 Many chairs are aware that their audit firm uses shared service centers and have virtually no concerns about them, particularly since the lead engagement partner is ultimately responsible for the quality and service of all aspects of the audit.
 They note that with proper oversight and controls, shared service centers are a good way to concentrate and leverage expertise while providing quality, consistency and cost-efficient service.

-As to what’s working well, several practices are noted by the chairs, including inquiring of the auditor if the audit firm has an annual audit quality or transparency report (or other document that outlines how the firm measures audit quality), understanding and discussing the processes that the auditor has in place to address the previous year’s PCAOB inspections report and selecting relevant AQIs to discuss with the engagement team and use as part of an annual evaluation of the audit process.
+As to what’s working well, several practises are noted by the chairs, including inquiring of the auditor if the audit firm has an annual audit quality or transparency report (or other document that outlines how the firm measures audit quality), understanding and discussing the processes that the auditor has in place to address the previous year’s PCAOB inspections report and selecting relevant AQIs to discuss with the engagement team and use as part of an annual evaluation of the audit process.
 With respect to the audit firm’s use of shared service centers, committee chairs suggest discussing at least annually the audit procedures performed at the shared service centers, what controls are in place, the impact on the quality of the work product, and whether the audit firm is considering additional shared service center usage.